Nonye2K3/chia/Block-Format.md

 ### [Challenge](/src/types/challenge.py)
 * **prev_challenge_hash**: the hash of the previous challenge.
-* **proof_of_space_hash**: hash of the proof of space.
+* **proofs_hash**: hash of the proof of space.
-* **proof_of_time_output_hash**: hash of the proof of time output.
-* **height**: height of the block the block.
-* **total_weight**: cumulative difficulty of all blocks from genesis, including this one.
-* **total_iters** cumulative VDF iterations from genesis, including this one.
+* **new_work_difficulty** the new difficulty, once per epoch.
+(Optional)

 ## Block Validation
 An unfinished block is considered valid if it passes the following checks:
+1. The hash of the proof of space must match header_data.proof_of_space_hash
+2. The coinbase signature must be valid, according the the pool public key
+3. The harvester signature must sign the header_hash, with the key in the proof of space

-1. If not genesis, the previous block must exist
+4. If not genesis, the previous block must exist
-2. If not genesis, the timestamp must be >= the average timestamp of last 11 blocks, and less than 2 hours in the future
+5. If not genesis, the timestamp must be >= the average timestamp of last 11 blocks, and less than 2 hours in the future (if block height < 11, average all previous blocks).
+Average is the sum, int diveded by the number of timestamps.
-3. The compact block filter must be correct, according to the body (BIP158)
+6. The compact block filter must be correct, according to the body (BIP158)
-4. The hash of the proof of space must match header_data.proof_of_space_hash
-5. The hash of the body must match header_data.body_hash
-6. Extension data must be valid, if any is present
+7. Extension data must be valid, if any is present
-7. If not genesis, the hash of the challenge on top of the last block, must be the same as proof_of_space.challenge_hash
+8. If not genesis, the hash of the challenge on top of the last block, must be the same as proof_of_space.challenge_hash
-8. If genesis, the challenge hash in the proof of time must be the same as in the proof of space
+9. If genesis, the challenge hash in the proof of time must be the same as in the proof of space
-9. The harvester signature must sign the header_hash, with the key in the proof of space
 10. The proof of space must be valid on the challenge
-11. The coinbase height must be the previous block's coinbase height + 1
+11. If not genesis, the height on the previous block must be one less than on this block
-12. The coinbase amount must be correct according to reward schedule
+12. If genesis, the height must be 0
-13. The coinbase signature must be valid, according the the pool public key
+13. The coinbase reward must match the block schedule
-14. All transactions must be valid
+14. Make sure transactions generator hash is valid (or all 0 if not present)
-15. Aggregate signature retrieved from transactions must be valid
+15. If not genesis, the transactions must be valid and fee must be valid (verifies that fee_base + TX fees = fee_coin.amount)
-16. Fees must be valid
+16. If genesis, the fee must be the base fee, agg_sig must be None, and merkle roots must be valid
-17. Cost must be valid
+17. If not genesis, the total weight must be the parent weight + difficulty
+18. If not genesis, the total iters must be parent iters + number_iters
+19. If genesis, the total weight must be starting difficulty
+20. If genesis, the total iters must be number iters

 A block is considered valid, if it passes the unfinished block checks, and the following additional checks:

-1. The proof of space hash must match the proof of space hash in the challenge
-2. The number of iterations (based on quality, pos, difficulty, ips) must be the same as in the PoT
+1. The number of iterations (based on quality, pos, difficulty, ips) must be the same as in the PoT
-3. the PoT must be valid, on a discriminant of size 1024, and the challenge_hash
+2. the PoT must be valid, on a discriminant of size 1024, and the challenge_hash
-4. The coinbase height must equal the height in the challenge
-5. If not genesis, the challenge_hash in the proof of time must match the challenge on the previous block
+3. If not genesis, the challenge_hash in the proof of time must match the challenge on the previous block

-6. If not genesis, the height of the challenge on the previous block must be one less than on this block
-7. If genesis, the challenge height must be 0
-8. If not genesis, the total weight must be the parent weight + difficulty
-9. If genesis, the total weight must be starting difficulty
-10. If not genesis, the total iters must be parent iters + number_iters
-11. If genesis, the total iters must be number iters
+An block's transactions are considered valid if they pass the following checks:
+1. TODO

 ## Hashes
 Unless specified otherwise, all hashes in the Chia protocol use SHA256.